2013 ISA World Masters Surfing Championship

 *Schedule is subject to change.
 Contact the ISA to schedule your registration appointment.

-Team confirmation, payment, seeded competitor lists and all documentation must be finalized with the ISA by close of registration on 05 April, 2013 at 3:00pm to participate in the 2013 ISA World Masters Surfing Championship.
+Team confirmation, payment, seeded competitor lists and all documentation must be finalized with the ISA by close of the final registration day at 3:00pm to participate in the 2015 ISA World Masters Surfing Championship.

 This event has a LIMIT ON THE NUMBER OF ATHLETES PERMITTED, so the ISA urges teams to finalize the complete team registration and payment as soon as possible (see “Registration Requirements” below).
 Competitors will be accepted on a first come first serve basis.
 Register today to confirm your registration.